josamuna/js-practice/README.md

 # js-practice

-A journey to practice JavaScript concepts, ranking from beginer to advanced.
+A journey to practice JavaScript concepts, ranking from beginer to advanced with real world examples.

 ## Contents materials